mackyle/blocksruntime/README.txt

 -----------
 After you have installed the Blocks runtime header and library, you can check to make sure everything's working by building the sample.c file.
-The instructiions are at the top of the file (use head sample.c to see them) or just do this:
+The instructions are at the top of the file (use head sample.c to see them) or just do this:

   clang -o sample -fblocks sample.c -lBlocksRuntime && ./sample